-Although we will be in the island for just an overnight stay, It feels good to be back in one of the most beautiful island Ive ever seen and experienced.
+Although we will be on the island for just an overnight stay, It feels good to be back in one of the most beautiful islands I’ve ever seen and experienced.
 Its already dark when we left the port of Sumilon and upon arrival, we went straight to the lakeside area for our buffet dinner.
-Weve been eating for the past couple of days but the sea foods served in Sumilon was definitely unforgettable and among all the food available in the spread, our favorite is their Seafood Chowder… I had two servings:)
+Weve been eating for the past couple of days but the seafoods served in Sumilon was definitely unforgettable and among all the food available in the spread, our favorite is their Seafood Chowder… I had two servings:)

 Boat to Sumilon Island

 I planned to update my blog that night but the island’s Internet connection is not available and since everyone plans to try out the infinity pool, I just then decided to join them and enjoy the warm water.
 We were all enjoying the pool until the rain poured like there’s no tomorrow so we decided to have a shortstop in the Gazeebo to enjoy a cup of tea then we headed to our own glampsite to experience Glamping in Sumilon.